 - Write a detailed scope of services, including acceptance criteria, which can be used as contract language to protect yourself, your organization, and the client.

 - Handle conflict and nurture collaboration within your team, as well as with other key stakeholders

 - Identify, analyze, and respond effectively to both negative (threats) and positive (opportunities) risks.

 - Demonstrate strong leadership, which is critical not only in leading a team but is also a success factor in achieving success on your projects

 - Communicate effectively and efficiently with your staff, superiors, clients, and all stakeholders involved in your project, both directly and peripherally.

 - Determine whether it is best for you and your team to execute all the work yourself or outsource it, which is part of the “make-or-buy” process and a critical step in today’s economy.

 Learning through case studies, real-life projects, and other practical exercises is critical in understanding the PMI approach.
-You need to pass the exam since the test questions are mostly situational in nature.
+First, you must pass the exam since the test questions are primarily situational.
 Also, learning through real-life case studies will better prepare you for your work as a project manager since you will learn best practices and what pitfalls to avoid.

 In conclusion, I will reemphasize the importance of getting the most you can from the 35 contact hours required to sit for the test; regardless of whether you attend a classroom-type training or attend online courses, So, when you are looking for classes, boot-camps, or other types of instruction, carefully assess what the instructors offer, their experience in the field of project management, and if they can bring that experience to the classroom coursework.